 Goa Tourism and Forest Department has collaborated to organize the first-ever bird festival in Goa, from 11th to 13th November 2016.
-Not many know that Goa is heaven for bird watching enthusiasts.
-So, this November, Goa invites not just water-lovers but bird lovers too.
+Not many know that Goa is heaven for bird-watching enthusiasts.
+So, this November, Goa invites not just water lovers but bird lovers too.

 The beach state of Goa covers an extremely small space on the map of the world but it is home to as many as 5 percent of the bird species.
 “Worldwide, bird watching is one of the fastest-growing tourist activities.
-In the US, bird-watching has already overtaken golf as the biggest outdoor activity,” informs a bird experts from Panjim, Savio Fonseca.
+In the US, bird-watching has already overtaken golf as the biggest outdoor activity,” informs a bird expert from Panjim, Savio Fonseca.
 He adds, “And to think of it, Goa is home to more than 450 species.”

-Savio manages an NGO named Bird Institute of Goa and is also a consultant in the Bird Festival of Goa, being endorsed by the Goa Forest and Tourism Departments.
-With Bikram Grewal, he is also the co-author of ‘Birds of Goa’, which was released last September.
+Savio manages an NGO named Bird Institute of Goa and is also a consultant in the Bird Festival of Goa, which is endorsed by the Goa Forest and Tourism Departments.
+Bikram Grewal, he is also the co-author of ‘Birds of Goa’, which was released last September.
 He also started the procedure of recruitment and training of bird guides, “We’re slowly putting all the components in place.
 First, we did the book.
 Now, we’ve started training the guides.
 Next, comes the bird festival in Goa.”

-Being an expert, he states that promoting Goa as a bird watching destination is going to do wonders.
+Being an expert, he states that promoting Goa as a bird-watching destination is going to do wonders.
 “We believe that conservation (of the environment) can be best done through tourism.
-The bird guides will be from the bird-rich areas of interior Goa, and giving them employment will not only benefit them financially, but motivate them to conserve the areas.
+The bird guides will be from the bird-rich areas of interior Goa, and giving them employment will not only benefit them financially but motivate them to conserve the areas.
 Visitors will also get to see rare birds, some of which can only be seen in this part of India.”

 Pankaj Lal is a Goa localite who is fond of bird watching.
-In 2008, he turned this hobby into business.
+In 2008, he turned this hobby into a business.
 He says, “The number of bird species is quite high for such a small place which is only 3,700 sq km.
 Goa, though very small, is a mix of habitats.
 It allows for a lot of bird diversity in a small area.
-You get to see sea birds, shore birds, river birds and forest birds, etc.”
+You get to see sea birds, shore birds, river birds forest birds, etc.”

 Fonseca further adds, “Goa has the best infrastructure to be a good birding destination, compared with other Indian destinations like Bharatpur.
-There is good connectivity to and in Goa.
-All the good birding spots are within one- to two-hour drive from the coastal areas which have a large number of resorts where tourists can stay.
+There is good connectivity to and from Goa.
+All the good birding spots are within a one- to two-hour drive from the coastal areas which have a large number of resorts where tourists can stay.
 We’re putting all the required components into place so that Goa is ahead of the curve.”
 40 percent of land in Goa is a protected forest.
 He says that during the bird festival in November, there are going to be a number of certified guides and soon it is going to be a famous outdoor activity.